thenowl/odin-recipes/README.md

 # odin-recipes

-A simple recipe website build to solidify and show my HTML and CSS skills.
+A simple recipe website build with HTML as part of The Odin Project's Foundations Course.